haberdashPI/vscode-master-key/notes.md

 let modes change the cursor
 let modes change line numbering make config import work for both global and workspace settings

+add to existing future plans:

+there is some documentation propagation to handle: e.g. if a binding has the same key sequence and mode it should have the same documentation, oftne this means that only one such binding is actually documented.
+During documentation